 Lloyd and Ruth Morrison – The Reason We’re Here Today

 In 1946 Morrisons Lodge was opened as Rogue River Rest.
-The Morrisons were known for their hospitality and warmth, they ran fishing trips along the river and they added a cabin and brought in two small houses to accommodate all of their guests.
-One particularly cold winter, one of the few where the Morrisons pond actually froze over, The Morrisons took the opportunity to take a bitterly cold winter and turn it into warm laughter.
+The Morrisons were known for their hospitality and warmth, they ran fishing trips along the river, and they added a cabin and brought in two small houses to accommodate all of their guests.
+One freezing winter, one of the few where the Morrisons’ pond actually froze over, The Morrisons took the opportunity to take a bitterly cold winter and turn it into warm laughter.
 Here you can see Lloyd Morrison holding a can of peas and Ruth Morrison getting ready with her club in their reenactment of an old adage:

 How do you catch a fish in the winter?

 When the fish comes up to pea, you hit them in the ice hole!

 The staff at Morrisons Rogue Wilderness Lodge is still just as friendly and fun today as it was when Lloyd and Ruth Morrison first opened the doors in 1946.
 We welcome you to come and experience for yourself the beauty and adventure of our favorite part of the wild and scenic Rogue River.
 We have rafting and hiking adventures, and we offer single or multi-day fishing trips.